 Napoleon Hill ends by reminding us we have absolute control of our thoughts.
 And by controlling our thoughts, we control our destiny.

-Many of the lessons in Think and Grow Rich are timeless and will undoubtedly benefit you, such as:
+Some of the lessons in Think and Grow Rich are timeless and can benefit you, such as:

 - Keep your thoughts positive